dcoimbra/University-Projects/README.md

 Originally developed for a Foundations of Programming class.
 This is my attempt at rewriting it using an object-oriented approach.

-Maybe I'll even try to implement a frontend for it using Django.

 See the original [project description (in Portuguese)](https://github.com/dcoimbra/pycross/blob/master/proj2.pdf) for more information and usage details.

 Built with Python 3.